Auzzyrocks/CSC512-MentalModelling/Mental Modelling/Limitations and Biases/Biases of Mental Models.md

 # Biases
 Many biases in mental modeling, and decision making more broadly, exist.
 These are a tendency for human reasoning to fail to meet logical or probabilistic standards, and are caused by a variety of reasons.
 Below are only a selection of existing well-known biases.
 ## Belief Bias
 Several specific types of bias have been commonly observed in mental models and the broader category of decision making.
-As explained below by Torrens et al. there exists a belief bias, such that people are more willing to accept a mental model that produces an outcome that aligns with their belief system as opposed to their beliefs.
-Torres et al. not that this bias also applies to  believable outcomes, which are more readily accepted, as opposed to a model that produces a less-believable outcome which may actually be the correct outcome.
+As explained below by Torrens (1999) there exists a belief bias, such that people are more willing to accept a mental model that produces an outcome that aligns with their belief system as opposed to their beliefs.
+Torres (1999) notes that this bias also applies to  believable outcomes, which are more readily accepted, as opposed to a model that produces a less-believable outcome which may actually be the correct outcome.

 *According to mental models theory, the effect of beliefs is to pre-empt the
 search for alternative models.
 If the first model of the premises yields a